whiteStainX/when/LIGHT_BRUSH_PLAN.md

 1. Refactor the lifecycle manager so it tracks a configurable maximum stroke count (start with 3–5) instead of a single active stroke.
 Use a lightweight pool or ring buffer so new spawns recycle the oldest fully faded stroke.
 2. Introduce per-stroke `lifecycle_profile` data that stores lifespan ranges, fade curves, and persistence multipliers.
 Seed these parameters from `features.treble_envelope`, `features.total_energy`, and a dash of randomness so each stroke feels unique.
 3. Implement staggered fade logic: allow a stroke to remain visible beyond its nominal lifespan by blending its brightness with a long tail curve (e.g., exponential with adjustable decay).
 Ensure the stroke only exits once both head and trail brightness values fall below a perceptual threshold.
-4. Validate by logging active stroke counts over time while playing sample tracks—the overlay should never drop to zero strokes once the music starts flowing, yet the canvas should refresh itself gradually.

 ### Step 5.2: Layer-Friendly Rendering Pipeline